datene/chicken/README.md

 ''''''
 Extra's - /  In which I can discuss the allotment and deadline / // I can edit my profile // // I can negotiate the terms(deadline, allotment, wager) of the challenge //

 '''''
 ___________________________________________________________

 EXTRA TO DO :

+- [ ] Change the end date to dd/mm/yy instead of a full stamp